AIM Qualifications Level 2 Diploma Veterinary Nursing Assistant

 Opportunities Are Wide Open

 This qualification is the perfect entry point providing both practical experience and theory for those eager to further their career as a veterinary nurse.
 If, at the end of the qualification, the student decides that veterinary nursing is not the career that they wish to progress to, they will still have gained valuable regulated training.
 This will enable them to work within other areas of veterinary practice such as veterinary kennels/wards and veterinary reception.
-Their experience will also allow progression in other sectors of the animal industry, such as pet stores, boarding kennels or animal charities.
+Their experience will also allow progression in other sectors of the animal care industry, such as pet stores, boarding kennels or animal charities.

-Information about Practical Placements:
+Information About Practical Placements:

-We are pleased to offer placements with Abbey House Vets - a leading veterinary practice in Leeds and a respected name in West Yorkshire veterinary care.
+You are free to arrange this placement yourself, but if you prefer, we have a placement available to purchase with Abbey House Vets - a leading veterinary practice in Leeds and a respected name in West Yorkshire veterinary care.
 Their highly trained and caring teams of vets, nurses and support staff are proud of the standard of care they have provided to pet owners in Leeds and surrounding areas for over 40 years.
 The clinic is situated in Batley and has operating facilities so many day procedures can be carried out on site.

 During your placement you will have the opportunity to gain experience in:

-- Handling and moving a variety of species
+• Handling and moving a variety of species

-- Assisting in a health check
+• Assisting in a health check

-- Cleaning and preparing appropriate accommodation for different species
+• Cleaning and preparing appropriate accommodation for different species

-- Providing an appropriate diet
+• Providing an appropriate diet

 Should this interest you, add the practical placement to your basket when purchasing this course.
+Please note, you will need to be aged 18 or over to access this placement.

 Veterinary Nursing Assistants Qualification, an entry into Veterinary Nursing

-This qualification facilitates student further progression following a career in animal care or Veterinary Nursing, based within a Veterinary Practice.
+This qualification facilitates students’ further progression following a career in animal care or Veterinary Nursing, based within a Veterinary Practice.
 It provides learners with the information required to play a valuable support role to qualified veterinary staff and to assist owners in the correct management of their companion animals.
-It is a theory and practically-based qualification that has the aim of preparing a student for the rigour and level of demand required for the Veterinary Nursing Diploma.
+It is a theory and practical-based qualification that has the aim of preparing a student for the rigour and level of demand required for the Veterinary Nursing Diploma.

 What You Will Learn